upmc-enterprises/kong-operator/README.md

 ## ThirdPartyResource

+Use the following spec to customize your Kong cluster:

 - Spec:
   - Name: Name of cluster
   - Replicas: Number of kong instances to run in the cluster